Steve McClaren: Twente

 On 2 May 2010, Twente were crowned champions for the first time in their history after a 2–0 win away to NAC Breda.
 On winning the Eredivisie, McClaren became the first Englishman to manage a team to a top-level domestic league title since Bobby Robson with Porto in 1996 (Robson also won the Dutch title with PSV in 1991 and 1992).
 Robson had in fact been a major influence in McClaren's decision to go to the Netherlands.
-According to McClaren, "The relationship I had with Bobby was very special.
-He was a good friend and was of big influence on my decision to join FC Twente.
+According to McClaren: "The relationship I had with Bobby was very special.
+He was a good friend and was of big influence on my decision to join Twente.
 I'd like to think that he'll be watching from a cloud up above and wishes us the best as we play the last game in the league against NAC."

 Twente won 16 of 17 home matches in the Eredivisie league that season and lost just two away.
-Twente withstood immense pressure from Martin Jol's Ajax (who won their last 14 games in a row and had a goal difference of +86, more than double Twente's +40) during the second half of the season and trumped the Amsterdam side by one point difference on the last day of the league to claim the title.
-Upon winning the championship, McClaren stated, "Winning the Carling Cup with Middlesbrough was special but this is pretty much right up at the top of anything I've ever done.
+Twente withstood immense pressure from Martin Jol's Ajax (who won their last 14 games in a row and had a goal difference of +86, more than double Twente's +40) during the second half of the season, and trumped the Amsterdam side by one point difference on the last day of the league to claim the title.
+Upon winning the championship, McClaren stated: "Winning the Carling Cup with Middlesbrough was special but this is pretty much right up at the top of anything I've ever done.
 To win a championship in a foreign country with foreign coaches, I think it's made me stronger."

 At the end of the season, McClaren was awarded the Rinus Michels Award for Dutch manager of the season.